Getting prescription cannabis meds in the UK legally: a beginner’s guide

 Step six is the ordering of your medication and this is triggered by approval of your request for medical cannabis.
 This approval can take a while because it is a committee decision, something that is stipulated by the current regulatory oversight, presumably due to the lack of depth in medical cannabis expertise in the UK at the moment.
 Furthermore, that committee may only meet once a week.

-Step seven is when you use your payment card to pay for your medical cannabis and get a date for its delivery, which will probably be by courier.
+Step seven is when you use your payment card to pay for your medical cannabis and get a date for its delivery from the dispensary, which will probably be by courier.
 (As a reminder, a clinic like Sapphire estimates the cost to be £137 per month, inclusive of appointments and medicine.)

 Be sure to keep all of your correspondence throughout this process and make notes on any commitments around delivery logistics.
-Do not hesitate to call the clinic if there are any delays.
+Do not hesitate to call the clinic and or dispensary if there are any delays.

-At this point you might be asking yourself why this process is so complicated and expensive and lengthy.
-The answer is itself complicated, but a lot of it is down to the fact that all this new to the UK.
-However, things could be moving much faster, and probably would be, if more people in positions of power within the government and medical governance had more enthusiasm for cannabis as a medicine and fewer objections rooted in myths and prejudices about cannabis.
+At this point you might be asking yourself why this whole process is so complicated and expensive and lengthy.
+The answer is itself complicated, but a lot of it is down to the fact that all this is new to the UK.

-That said, let’s look at what you encounter if you turn to the NHS for cannabis-based medicine.
+That said, let’s look at what you may encounter if you turn to the NHS for cannabis-based medicine in 2021.

 Getting medical cannabis “on the NHS”